Finite convergence of sum-of-squares hierarchies for the stability number of a graph: Introduction

-Finally let us point out that the hierarchies considered in this paper are all based on continuous formulations of the stability number.
+Finally, let us point out that the hierarchies considered in this paper are all based on continuous formulations of the stability number.
 Alternatively, one can formulate $\alpha(G)$ as the maximum value of $\sum_{i\in V}x_i$ taken over all $x$ in the discrete cube $\{0,1\}^n$ that satisfy the edge constraints $x_i+x_j\le 1$ for all $\{i,j\}\in E$.
 One can model the binary variables by the quadratic constraints $x_i^2=x_i$ ($i\in [n]$) and apply the Lasserre/Parrilo approach, which provides a hierarchy of bounds, known to converge to $\alpha(G)$ in finitely many steps, in fact in $\alpha(G)$ steps \cite{Lasserre2001b,Laurent2003}.
-When adding suitable nonnegativity conditions one gets parameters $\las_r(G)$ satisfying $\alpha(G)\le \las_r(G)\le \vartheta^{(r-1)}(G)$, with $\las_1(G)=\vartheta^{(0)}(G)$ \cite{GL2007}.
-Hence, what Conjecture \ref{conj1} claims is that the continuous copositive-based hierarchy $\vartheta^{(r)}(G)$ has the same finite convergence behaviour as the discrete Lasserre hierarchy.
+When adding suitable nonnegativity conditions one gets the parameters $\las_r(G)$ that satisfy $\alpha(G)\le \las_r(G)\le \vartheta^{(r-1)}(G)$ for any $r\ge 1$ and $\las_1(G)=\vartheta^{(0)}(G)$ \cite{GL2007}.
+Hence, what Conjecture \ref{conj1} claims is that the continuous copositive-based hierarchy $\vartheta^{(r)}(G)$ has the same finite convergence behaviour as the discrete formulation-based Lasserre hierarchy.
 As observed above this question is also relevant to several other interesting aspects of real algebraic geometry.